NazarenoCavazzon/open_social_share/README.md

 * ***Twitter***
 * ***TikTok***

-There are static instances in LecleSocialShare class represent for:
+There are static instances in OpenSocialShare class represent for:
 * F: Facebook
 * I: Instagram
 * M: Messenger